khakhalin/Dynamic-clamp-2018/reviews and responses.md

 &nbsp;

 We are grateful for the kind words, and agree with the assessment that our paper is largely phenomenological.
-Unfortunatelly, in a small teaching-oriented college, we simply cannot run most experiments needed to probe the mechanisms of intrinsic temporal tuning.
+Unfortunatelly, in a small teaching-oriented college, we simply cannot run most experiments needed to dissect the mechanisms of intrinsic temporal tuning.
 We cannot perform in-vivo experiments with sensory stimulation; and cannot measure or change gene expression in isolated tectal cells.
-Even a detailed electrophysiological study of isolated ionic currents would have taken extra 2-3 years, so we decided to publish this phenomenological report, in a hope that the very phenomenon we describe is interesting enough to be followed up by other labs, potentially in different models.
+Even a detailed electrophysiological study of isolated ionic currents would have taken extra 2-3 years, so we decided to publish this phenomenological report now, hoping that the very phenomenon we describe is interesting enough to be followed up by other labs, and potentially in different models.

 In this, updated version of the paper, we try to be more explicit about possible next steps that may be taken to study the mechanisms behind the exciting phenomenon we discovered.